 It's important to set some time aside each month to evaluate your church website on a regular basis.
 If you don't know your audience, what CTAs are the most effective, or how much time people are spending on your website, it will be impossible to improve it.
 But once you know all of the above statistics, start setting some goals for these numbers.
 If it's difficult to achieve your goals, it may be time to reevaluate your website.

 Does your church website need a few updates?
-Download our free ebook, Getting Your Church Website Back on Track, to improve your website and meet all your statistics goals.
+Download our free ebook, G3 Features Every Engaging Church Website Has, to improve your website and meet all your statistics goals.